Ashenafi2022/PBPK-enrofloxacin1/README.md

 # PBPK-enrofloxacin1
 ## Barekely Madona codes for seven caompartments BPPK model for enrofloxacin in calves
-### 8 compartments: liver, kidney, lungs, muscle, fat, plasma, intestine and the rest of the body
+### 7 compartments: liver, kidney, lungs, muscle, fat, intestine and the rest of the body
 #### Two submodels: parent drug/enrofloxacin (seven compartments) and metabolite/ciprofloxacin (muscle and fat excluded)

 METHOD RK4